Earlier this month, D-Leaguer Ben Gordon revealed his intent to get back into the NBA and restart his career.

 Over the course of those five years he spent in the Windy City, only Jason Richardson, Rashard Lewis and Ray Allen made more threes than he did, but Gordon outshot all of them with a 41.5 percent clip.
 That mark was the fourth-most accurate among players who made at least 500 threes, according to Basketball-Reference.com.
 He hit the 20-plus points per game plateau twice with his career-high 21.4 coming in 2006-07, and all of it was done in relatively little time.

-Gordon averaged 31.4 minutes played over those seasons because the Bulls had no issues digging deep into their bench and that attributed to his durability.
+Gordon averaged 31.4 minutes played over order tramadol in the us those seasons because the Bulls had no issues digging deep into their bench and that attributed to his durability.
 Three times he suited up for all 82 contests, and he missed just two games as a sophomore and 10 over the course of 2007-08.

 Following that torrid stretch, Gordon signed a five-year deal with the Detroit Pistons before slowly deteriorating.